-Dollar inches up from 2-1/2 year low vs euro; focus on U.S. data
+FOREX-Dollar inches up from 2-1/2 year low vs euro; focus on US data

-SINGAPORE (Reuters) - The dollar inched up from a 2-1/2 year low versus the euro on Tuesday, but its outlook remained clouded by U.S. political turmoil and doubts about whether there will be another Federal Reserve rate hike this year.
+SINGAPORE, Aug 1 (Reuters) - The dollar inched up from a 2-1/2 year low versus the euro on Tuesday, but its outlook remained clouded by U.S. political turmoil and doubts about whether there will be another Federal Reserve rate hike this year.

 The greenback had slipped on Monday, pressured by month-end portfolio adjustments, while the euro was supported by expectations for a more hawkish monetary policy stance from the European Central Bank.